Deepchill Technologies Inc.

-Deepchill Technologies Inc. (previously known as Sunwell Technologies Inc.) registered the world's first slurry ice patent application in the U.S.A. in 1976.
+Deepchill Technologies Inc. (previously known as Sunwell Technologies Inc.) registered the world's first slurry ice patent application in the US in 1976.
 Deepchill pioneered and continued to develop the field of slurry ice and is today the world leader in slurry ice systems, with numerous patents worldwide covering various processes for the production, storage and distribution of slurry ice.

 History and development

 Deepchill Technologies marketed slurry ice under the trade name Deepchill®.
 The first slurry ice system was sold in 1978.
 In the 40 years following, Deepchill concentrated on developing equipment to manipulate and optimize slurry ice, resulting in an adaptable cooling medium called Deepchill® Slurry.
 Since then, slurry ice has been widely adopted in major fisheries around the world and in the industrial air conditioning industry in Japan.
 Deepchill now has installations in over 40 countries and is the largest supplier of slurry ice systems and technology.
 Its head office and main operating facility is currently located in Woodbridge, Ontario (Toronto), Canada.
 Deepchill also has operating facilities in Osaka, Japan through Sunwell Japan Corporation.